 Original Case study with Commentary: Use your considerable untapped creativity to imagine a situation about an environmental issue that involves an ethical conflict or dilemma.
 The case will consist of a narrative (a minimum of 1000 words) with characters and dialogue, and a commentary explaining the nature of the issue and its possible resolutions (a minimum of 1000 words).
-See the Guidelines below.
+See Guidelines below.

-A proposal, consisting of a description of your issue naming the two opposing sides to the dilemma (two paragraphs) and the sources you consulted in choosing it (three will do), must be submitted by MONDAY, SEPTEMBER 27.
-The paper itself is due no later than WEDNESDAY, DECEMBER 8.
+A proposal, consisting of a description of your issue naming the two opposing sides to the dilemma (two paragraphs) and the sources you consulted in choosing it (three will do), must be submitted by Monday, May 23.
+The paper itself is due no later than WEDNESDAY, JUNE 15.